wording

 Kindly note any dietary restrictions when you reply.

-Guests should not have to guess whether meal selections are required.
+Guests should not have to guess whether meal selections are required or optional.

 Wording for extra events